granddivino/Unhinged/readme.txt

  (Result of Choice E)
  Karen makes a stop at Coldstone to get some ice cream to shut Meg up.
 While ordering, Karen realizes that her favorite flavor, Strawberry Daquiri, is all out.
-Feeling her face starting to get hot because she's had SUCH a rough day...
+Feeling her face starting to get hot because she's had SUCH a rough day.

  Question: Karen decides to...
  Choice K: Complain and try to get free ice cream. +3 points